 - Despite all the hype in 2018 about Blockchain technology, only 2% of product managers say they are using it.

-Alpha’s on-demand user insights platform helps leading organizations validate business decisions and accelerate innovation.
+Alpha’s rapid consumer feedback platform helps leading organizations validate business decisions and accelerate innovation.
 Every business faces existential threats from market forces, new competitors, automation, and workforce challenges.
 The companies that will survive and thrive are agile, and adapt and react to the changing wants and needs of the marketplace.
 With Alpha, teams can build products based on objective data and corporate strategy is aligned to the actual wants and needs of the market.
 The C-suite, marketing, market research and product development can now run multiple tests simultaneously.
 They get critical feedback faster and more cost-effectively, freeing up teams to do what they do best: build, innovate and iterate.